Banu

 Cast & Crew

-• Director :Tahmina Rafaella
+• Written & Directed :Tahmina Rafaella

-• Editor:Mastaneh Mohajer
+• Editor :Mastaneh Mohajer

-• Sound:Morteza Najafloo
+• Sound :Morteza Najafloo

-• Production Manager:Sebuhi Atababayev
+• Production designer :Sebuhi Atababayev

-• Production Companies:Noori Pictures
+• Production Company :Noori Pictures

-Watch BANU (Banu) Trailer
+Watch Banu Trailer

 Photos